Infopercept/vector-samples/Ubuntu-SSH-Log-Parser/sshd_connection_reset/README.md

 The configuration uses Vector's parsing capabilities to:
 1. Match the syslog pattern for connection reset events
 2. Extract timestamp, hostname, and program information
-3. Parse username, source IP, port, and connection status
+3. Parse user type (invalid/authenticating if present), username, source IP, port, and status
 4. Structure the data into a standardized JSON format

 ### Sample Output